-This event connects local, regional and national food innovators with local farmers, agribusiness, manufacturing and processing, and food retailers, and provides information on creative and transformative work in these sectors.
+This event connected local, regional and national food innovators with local farmers, agribusiness, manufacturing and processing, and food retailers, and provided information on creative and transformative work in these sectors.

-MCd by renowned journalist Peter Lewis, we will be bringing together a range of experts on our interactive panels from both our “home” (local) and “away” (non-local) presenters, plus conducting three field tours: Fruit Master, Beef It Up! and Sweet As.
-Find out more about our tours by scrolling down to our itinerary section.
+MCd by renowned journalist Peter Lewis, the forum brought together a range of experts on our interactive panels from both our “home” (local) and “away” (non-local) presenters, plus conducted three field tours: Fruit Master, Beef It Up! and Sweet As.

-CHDC will also launch and share the results from two new major research projects:
+We also launched and shared two new major research projects:

 - 2018 Central Highlands Beef Processing Feasibility Study